 - Reseat all connectors on the bottom of the TIPM.
 This will take up to 30 minutes.
 You may have a bad connection between pins.

 - MANY people have reported success with tightening of all ground connections and cleaning the pins on the electrical connectors under the TIPM.
 Tighten all bolts/screws that contain a wire leading directly into the chassis (frame) of the vehicle.
 These connections are often located near the TIPM.
 Ground connections can become rusted, corroded, or loose.
 Many electrical functions in the TIPM turn on/off by switching ground connections.

 - Remove the (+) battery connection on upper left of TIPM or the (-) battery connection on vehicle battery.
 Reinstall connection.
 This resets the TIPM.
 Then turn vehicle on and go to RUN position, but don't start.
 Wait 12 secs, then turn off, then start normally.

 - Replace TIPM to see if the problem persists.
-We can recommend used TIPMs for sale starting at $350 with a one year warranty.
+We can recommend used TIPMs for sale.

 - You may have a faulty Front Control Module (FCM) or Body Control Module (BCM).
 The BCM is an electronic control unit responsible for monitoring and controlling various electronic accessories in a vehicle's body.
 Typically in a car the BCM controls the power windows, power mirrors, air conditioning, immobilizer system, central locking, etc. The FCM is a micro controller based module that mates to the power distribution center to form the Integrated Power Module (IPM).
 The FCM controls power to some vehicle systems electrical and electromechanical loads based on inputs received from hard wired switch inputs and data received on the CAN bus circuit.